WINTFOX00/TRIDENT-STEPPER-DECOUPLER/README.md

 Stepper decoupler for Nema17 motors.
-Reduce VFA, make it more sturdy, smoother and quieter.
+Reduce VFA, make it smoother, quieter, and more sturdy- get rid of the risk of curving the step shaft due to running at high acceleration for a long time.